King Charlemagne Forest

 Restoring ancestral forest in a dense village community.

-The creation of a Miyawaki forest, in Pontisse, Belgium, will be the last piece in a 50 year community project; a church, a school, a gymnasium, a public garden, a bicycle trail amongst other things!
+The creation of this Miyawaki forest, in Pontisse, Belgium, was the last project to be completed as part of a 50-year-long community initiative which involved a church, school, gymnasium, public garden and bicycle trail, amongst other things!

 King Charlemagne Forest is doing well and is cherished by the local school community of School Notre-Dame De Bon Secours.
 It is providing valuable enrichment for the children.
 Survival rate is good though growth rate is slower than typically seen with a Miyawaki forest.
 In part, this is because it was not watered during the 2022 summer drought; animal activity has also been a factor.
 Burrows have been seen in the forest - which is a good sign - though these animals may be disrupting the growth of the forest a little.